 The Hyper Sonic Motor ensures super-fast and silent AF mechanism.
 The lens has been constructed with 20 elements in 14 groups, and its rounded nine-blade diaphragm helps produce an attractive bokeh effect.

 A water and oil-repellent coating is applied to the foremost lens elements, keeping water away and preventing oil from smudging up the glass, even when shooting in a harsh environment.
+This is, by and far, one of our favorite Sigma lenses for Nikon DSLRs.

 If you shoot sporting events and are a Nikon user, then the Sigma 120-300mm f/2.8 DG OS HSM Sports is the ideal lens for you.
 Although it belongs to Sigma’s official Sports lineup, this powerful lens also proves to be an ideal choice for wildlife and bird photography, where you need an extensive zoom to capture those beautiful creatures in action.